how to prepare our chickens

 Spatchcock Chicken Cooking Guidelines

-Chicken comes spatchcocked (butterflied) and pre-marinated.
-Marinades have minimal salt and we recommend finishing with more salt to taste if desired.
+Chicken comes spatchcocked (butterflied) and dry rubbed marinated.
+Dry rubs have minimal salt and we recommend finishing with more salt to taste if desired.

 Our Favorite and Easiest Way: